Course Descriptions

 8th Grade Math - 52038

-Eighth grade units of study will increase the depth of understanding and knowledge gained through study in sixth and seventh grades in the areas of number and operations, expressions and equations, functions, geometry, statistics and probability.
+8th grade units of study will increase the depth of understanding and knowledge gained through study in sixth and seventh grades in the areas of number and operations, expressions and equations, functions, geometry, statistics and probability.
 Units of study include: approximating and performing operations with real numbers (including radicals and exponents), connecting and solving linear equations and systems, comparing and modeling functional relationships, applying formulas to geometric shapes (including the Pythagorean theorem), and analyzing and graphing bivariate data.
 It is imperative that students in this course are fluent with basic math facts (multiplication and division through the 12's).
 They should have a solid understanding of integers (positive and negative numbers), as well as fluency in adding, subtracting, multiplying and dividing integers.
 Additionally, students should be competent in working with equivalent and simplified fractions, as well as fluency in adding, subtracting, multiplying and dividing fractions and decimals.
 Students in this course are expected to make connections between previously learned materials and new concepts.

 8th Grade Algebra I (Fulfills requirement for HS Algebra 1) - 52081

 This class constitutes the Algebra I requirements from the State of Michigan as well as National Common Core State Standards.
 Algebra I is the study of functions and representations.
 Algebra I is a year-long course designed to give students a solid foundation in algebraic concepts and skills.
-Areas of study include linear, quadratic, radical, and exponential functions and their graphs, equation solving skills including factoring quadratics for real and imaginary solutions, and radical equation solving using the Pythagorean theorem.
+Areas of study include linear, quadratic, radical, and exponential functions and their graphs, equation-solving skills including factoring quadratics for real and imaginary solutions, and radical equation solving using the Pythagorean theorem.
 Other focuses include mathematical modeling and bivariate data-examining relationships.
 Students must meet district requirements for placement in this class.

 Emphasis will be placed on students developing the following skills: